PRESENTATION TYPES FOR CPA2024

 Panel Discussion (55-minutes)

-A Panel Discussion is the discussion of a specific topic amongst a selected group of panelists who share differing perspectives.
+A Panel Discussion is intended for the discussion of a specific topic amongst a selected group of panelists who share differing perspectives.
 It includes a brief introduction and then discussion amongst the panelists and the audience.

 The panel is typically facilitated by a “moderator” who guides the panel and the audience through the discussion.
 It typically involves 3-4 experts in the field, who share facts, offer opinions and respond to audience questions either through questions curated by the moderator or taken from the audience directly.